ucsb-cs111/w20/_lectures/lect09.md

 # References for today's lecture

+Sections 5.1 (curve fitting),
-Sections 2.8 (effect of roundoff errors) and 2.9 (norms and condition numbers) of the [NCM](http://www.cs.ucsb.edu/~gilbert/cs111/chapters/) book.
+2.8 (effect of roundoff errors), and 2.9 (norms and condition numbers) of the [NCM](http://www.cs.ucsb.edu/~gilbert/cs111/chapters/) book.

 # Outline